 - You should separate them before this time and give them meals of frozen blood worms and mature brine shrimps at least thrice daily.

-- Add cobbles and marbles with large surface areas as they are alternative spawning surface.
+- Add cobbles and marbles with large surface areas as they are alternative spawning surfaces.

-After conditioning the breeding tiger barb, place them together in a tank, so they pair.
-Conditioning mean to set aside mature fishes and feed them nutritious food before they breed.
+After conditioning the breeding tiger barb, place them together in a tank so they pair.
+Conditioning means to set aside mature fishes and feed them nutritious food before they breed.
 Multiple pairs of tiger barb fishes can breed simultaneously in the tank.

 The male and female tiger barbs will likely eat the eggs if you do not remove them from the tank after spawning or use a spawning grid.
 Alternatively, you can set up a different tank to raise the baby tiger barb as the eggs can drop out of the spawning grid.
-Using similar water conditions creates the perfect environment for them.
+But, again, using similar water conditions creates the perfect environment for them.

 – After Breeding